astamm/fdacluster/README.md

 ### Prerequisites

+The package is linked against OpenMP, the BLAS and LAPACK libraries, to use RcppArmadillo, in Makevars.

-To install the package locally the packages Rcpp and RcppArmadillo needs to be instaleld.
+To install the package locally the packages Rcpp and RcppArmadillo needs to be installed.
-Using install_github() will install the dependencies automatically.
+Using install_github() will install the dependencies (Rcpp and RcppArmadillo) automatically.

 ### Installing